We value all our applicants and want to clearly communicate how we make decisions and what you can expect from the

 Southwestern has had a test-optional admission policy since 2019.
 As such, SAT/ACT scores are not required for admission or merit scholarship consideration.
 All first-year applicants, including homeschooled and international students, may choose the test-optional path for admission.
 In addition, test scores are no longer required to be considered for our competitive Brown, Dixon, or Garey scholarship programs.

 At the time of application, students must choose whether or not they wish SAT/ACT scores to be considered as a factor in their admission and merit scholarship consideration.
 Students who choose the test-optional path will be required and invited to engage with our staff in a conversational interview.
-This interview can be done either on campus (masked & socially distanced) or virtually.
+This interview can be done either on campus or virtually.
 In addition, our staff also offers in-person interviews around the country during our fall travel season.

 Our full test-optional policies and procedures are outlined in this document.

-First-year applicants must submit at least one recommendation to be considered for admission; this recommendation must be from either your school counselor or a teacher in a core academic subject, (English/language arts, math, science, social science, or language other than English).
+First-year applicants must submit at least one recommendation from a high school official to be considered for admission.
+While we prefer this recommendation come from either a school counselor or teacher in a core academic subject, (English/language arts, math, science, social science, or language other than English), any recommendation from an official at your high school can meet this requirement.
 A Secondary School Report submitted by a student’s school counselor will also fulfill this requirement.

 We consider academic performance above all else.
 Additionally, participation and demonstrated leadership in extracurricular activities, strength and depth of writing samples, SAT and/or ACT scores (or interview, if applying under our test-optional path), cogency and content of recommendations, visit to campus, legacy connections, United Methodist Church membership, and recognition/achievement in national programs may also be considered.

 The Early Decision round is meant only for those students who know Southwestern is their first-choice school.
 Early Decision applicants, if offered admission, are required to commit to Southwestern by the first Tuesday in January, by submitting a non-refundable $700 deposit and withdrawing applications at all other institutions.
 Please note students applying Early Decision must submit the Early Decision Agreement along with their other required application materials.